jparyani/mediagoblin/docs/source/siteadmin/commandline-upload.rst

 The uploader may include the metadata for each piece of media, or leave them blank if they want to.
-A few columns from `Dublin Core`_ are notable because the batchaddmedia script uses them to set the default information of uploaded media entries.
+A few columns from `Dublin Core`_ are notable because the batchaddmedia script also uses them to set the default information of uploaded media entries.

 .. _Dublin Core: http://wiki.dublincore.org/index.php/User_Guide

 - **dc:title** sets a title for your media entry.
-If this is left blank, the media entry will be named according to the filename of the file being uploaded.
 - **dc:description** sets a description of your media entry.
-If this is left blank the media entry's description will not be filled in.
-- **dc:rights** will set a license for your media entry `if` the data provided is a valid URI.
-If this is left blank 'All Rights Reserved' will be selected.

-You can of course, change these values later.
+If both a metadata column and an internal node for the title are provided, mediagoblin will use the internal node as the media entry's display name.
+This makes it so that if you want to display a piece of media with a different title than the one provided in its metadata, you can just provide different data for the 'dc:title' and 'title' columns.
+The same is true of the 'description' and 'dc:description'.